Nuclear Power for Missions Beyond the Grid

 Weapons and Contraband Detection

-Nuclear Waste Treatment for Medical Isotope Production
+Nuclear Waste Treatment and Isotope Production

-UMR-N75 (Irradiation up to 75 cubic meters per unit)
+UMR-N75 (Irradiation up to 75 m³ per unit)

 Nuclear Forensics and Homeland Security